-- "Overview of Multitier Architecture" - Oracle XML DB Developer's Guide for more information about using Web services with the database
+- Overview of Multitier Architecture - Native Oracle XML DB Web Services

 Oracle Net Services Architecture

 Oracle Net Services is the interface between the database and the network communication protocols that facilitate distributed processing and distributed databases.

 Communication protocols define the way that data is transmitted and received on a network.
 Oracle Net Services supports communications on all major network protocols, including TCP/IP, HTTP, FTP, and WebDAV.